Superannuation in Australia is provided by public retail funds, funds established for public servants and SMSF self-managed funds.

 - finance professionals: registers of SMSF auditors and other matters

-SCT – the Superannuation Complaints Tribunal: primarily deals with complaints involving regulated super funds.
-On 9 May 2017, the government announced the creation of a new dispute resolution scheme, the Australian Financial Complaints Authority (AFCA), to replace the Financial Ombudsman Service, the Credit and Investments Ombudsman and the Superannuation Complaints Tribunal.
+From 1 November 2018 the Australian Financial Complaints Authority (AFCA) replaced the Financial Ombudsman Service, the Credit and Investments Ombudsman and the Superannuation Complaints Tribunal.

 Some of the legislation specific to super funds includes:

 - Sec 62A – Self managed superannuation funds–investment in collectables and personal use assets

 - Sec 67A Limited recourse borrowing arrangements